Skip to content

 After

 We have added a button that allows users to move between screens.
-In order to simplify the process, we decided to resign from additional actions and change the operation of the timer.
+To simplify the process, we dropped additional actions and reworked how the timer behaves.

 Meal summary